bagustris/deep-mlp-ser/readme.md

-> Modern deep learning architectures are ordinarily performed on high-performance computing facilities due to the large size of the input features and complexity of its model.
+> Modern deep learning architectures are ordinarily performed on high-performance computing facilities due to the large size of the input features and the complexity of its model.
 This paper proposes traditional multilayer perceptrons (MLP) with deep layers and small input size to tackle that computation requirement limitation.
 The result shows that our proposed deep